hjr265/hjr265.me/content/blog/spam-story-a-not-quite-ethical-hacker/index.md

 ![](screen11.png)

-But, he finally removed me from his email list.
+At least he removed me from his email list.

 The end.